Null Lens™

 - • Signs the returned integrity block

-- • Provides a stable comparison point for downstream systems
+- • Provides a stable reference point for downstream systems

-- • It does not execute tools or business workflows
+- • Does not execute tools or business workflows

-- • It does not replace customer governance systems
+- • Does not replace customer-side policy systems

-It defines and signs the record.
-Your systems decide how to verify, route, review, or execute downstream.
+Lens creates the record.
+Your systems decide how to use it.

-Next: how customer systems verify the returned artifact.
+Next: how customer systems verify the returned record.

 Independently verifiable